 Humans usually mark the passage of time by examining their personal growth.
 As children, it’s physical growth, like the markings etched into the wall of your childhood home indicating your height from one year to another.
 As adults, our growth is less guaranteed but just as important.
 We go into each new year hoping to grow in a way that betters our physical and mental states of being, our relationships, our careers and the lives of the people around us.
 We just want to improve.

-What follows is a list of ideas to help you get better and feel better as long as the number of days in a year.
+What follows is a list of ideas as long as the number of days in a year to help you get and feel better.
 Your future, your health, your work life and your contributions to your fellow humans are all covered.
 But some of the most impactful ones are the small, simple things you can add or cut from your daily life.
-Growth can be subtle in that way: You might not notice it, but you can improve every day.
+Growth can be subtle in that way: You can improve every day, even without noticing.